East Riding of Yorkshire

 Overview ⁞ East Riding of Yorkshire lies on the east coast of England, bordering the North Sea and the Humber Estuary.
 With historic roots tracing back to the Viking-age Ridings of Yorkshire, it was re-established as a ceremonial county in 1996.
 The area is largely rural and agricultural, with market towns like Beverley and seaside resorts such as Bridlington.
 It also includes the inland port of Goole and the northern edge of the Yorkshire Wolds.
 The port city of Kingston upon Hull (Hull), though a separate unitary authority, is part of the ceremonial county.
 Local governance is split between the East Riding of Yorkshire Council and Hull City Council.

-The administrative boundary of East Riding of Yorkshire can be viewed on OpenStreetMap: District Boundary of East Riding of Yorkshire.
+The administrative boundary of East Riding of Yorkshire can also be viewed on OpenStreetMap: District Boundary of East Riding of Yorkshire.

 Key Facts about East Riding of Yorkshire